Nikhil-Adithyan/Algorithmic-Trading-with-Python/README.md

 # Algorithmic Trading with Python

 This repository acts as a library of quantitative algorithms for algorithmic trading implemented in Python.
 There are currently 23 programs and more will be added with the passage of time.
-Based on the technical indicator's nature, the algorithms are classified into five directories: Advanced Strategies, Momentum, Overlap, Trend, and Volatility
+Based on the technical indicator's nature, the algorithms are classified into five directories: Advanced Strategies, Momentum, Overlap, Trend, and Volatility.
+Use the link here for a detailed explanation of each of the strategies represented: https://nikhiladithyan.medium.com/list/algorithmic-trading-with-python-152fa99c535a

 ## [Advanced Strategies (5)](https://github.com/Nikhil-Adithyan/Algorithmic-Trading-with-Python/tree/main/Advanced%20Strategies)